Parking is located in front of the building.

 The Town Clerk's Office provides temporary motor vehicle registration renewals if you have the renewal from the state and it was issued in the current month or 2 previous months.
 You must have a check or money order made out to the state for the amount of the registration (the state will not accept cash.)
 There is a $3 processing fee for the town, which can be paid in a separate check or in cash.

-If you are a resident of the Town of Hartford, you may register to vote in the Town Clerk's Office.
+If you are a resident of the Town of St. Johnsbury, you may register to vote in the Town Clerk's Office or on the Secretary of States website.You will also be automaticly registered to vote when you update your drivers license with DMV.
 If you have never before registered to vote in the State of Vermont, we will administer the Voter's Oath.
-New names are added to the voter checklist before every election.

 Last year, Secretary of State Jim Condos announced the launch of VT’s new Elections Management Platform.
 This streamlined the elections administration process, providing voters with greater access to voter specific information.
 Over 25,000 Vermonters registered to vote online in 2016.
 For the November General Election, nearly 6,500 Vermonters requested an absentee ballot through the My Voter Page.